- Watch It Played rules replacement video

 Help!
 Why are my Albion mechs broken?

-Will the expansion be available in other languages?
+Is the expansion available in other languages?